 Just about any brand of cam will protect cracks a half inch or larger, but for small placements some brands have an advantage due to their narrow heads and flexible stems.
-DMM Dragonfly Cams, Metolius Ultralight Mastercams, Black Diamond X4s, and the Fixe Hardware Alien Revolutions are available in the smallest sizes, in some cases all the way down to .31 inches.
-The very smallest sizes may only be rated to 5kN, which may be pushing it for taking falls onto, depending on the situation and the forces involved.
+DMM Dragonfly Cams, Metolius Ultralight Mastercams, Black Diamond Z4s, and the Fixe Hardware Alien Revolutions are available in the smallest sizes, in some cases all the way down to .29 inches!
+The very smallest sizes may only be rated to 5kN, which could be pushing it for taking falls onto, depending on the situation and the forces involved.
 The very smallest Dragonflies are rated to 6kN, which may not seem like much more than 5, but is significant if you are free climbing on thin gear.
 Be aware that falling on tiny pieces tends to concentrate all the force of the fall in a very small area.
 Folks in the know double up on tiny placements when they can, especially in sandstone when fat whippers are in the forecast.

 Pin scars are the scourge of Yosemite Valley, and the dirty little secret of big wall free climbing.
 Pin scars are essentially holes or pods created from climbers hammering iron pitons into cracks.
 After many ascents, the pods become large enough to stick your fingers and toes inside, creating artificial hand and foot holds.
 Many are also large enough to protect with small cams, though getting a good placement can be a bit funky, and certain types of cams fit better in pin scars.
 Cams with narrow heads and flexible stems work well and offset sizes work even better, since they better match the flared shape of the pin scar.
-Fixe Hardware Alien Revolutions, Black Diamond X4s, and Metolius Ultralight Mastercams are useful for protecting pin scars, and all are available in offset sizes.
+Fixe Hardware Alien Revolutions, Black Diamond Z4s, and Metolius Ultralight Mastercams are useful for protecting pin scars, and all are available in offset sizes.
 DMM Dragonflies are also handy, but don't come in offset sizes.
 The Totem Cam is the new king of the pin scar, with a vast range and the ability to load each side independently, each cam can protect offset and parallel placements, eliminating the need to carry an additional run of offset sizes.
 We recommend Totem Cams to any veteran or aspiring El Cap climber.
 If you climb perfectly parallel cracks like in Indian Creek, most cams will work just fine, but cams with the most surface area on the lobes such as Wild Country Friends and Black Diamond Camalots are ideal.

 Cam range refers to how big or small a crack each piece can protect.
 For example, a cam might be two inches wide when fully open and go down to 1.5 inches while another cam may start at two inches and go all the way down to one inch.
 The bigger the range, the more options each cam gives you.
 Double axle cams used to have the most range, but now there are new ways to create even more range in each piece.
 Cams with double axle designs such as the Black Diamond Camalot Ultralights, DMM Dragon Cams, and Wild Country Friends have a greater range than single-axle cams.
 The double-axle design allows larger lobes to be retracted to a narrower position.

-Even if every cam on your rack has a vast range, you don't necessarily have to carry any fewer cams.
+Even if every cam on your rack has a vast range, you don't necessarily want to carry any fewer cams.
 You still need a lot of protection pieces to climb a pitch safely.
 The wider range just makes it so you are less focused on conserving gear up the pitch.
 So if the way a cam allows for more range is by making the cam heavier, you may end up with a more substantial rack by carrying cams with a more significant range.

 Every manufacturer chooses a slightly different cam angle for their cams.
-Generally speaking, larger cam angles allow for a great range for that piece, but the cam transfers less force straight outward.
+Generally speaking, larger cam angles allow for a greater range for that piece, but the cam transfers less force straight outward.
 Smaller cam angles manage to transfer more of the force outward, but also come with a corresponding dip in range.

 Many companies use the camming angle as a marketing tool, claiming that the angle they engineer their cams to is the "most ideal."
-For example, Metolius says that all their cams have an "Optimized cam angle for more outward force," which implies their cams should hold better than other cams.
+For example, Metolius says that all their cams have an "optimized cam angle for more outward force," which implies their cams should hold better than other cams.
 We don't know of a way to evaluate this in the real world.
 Someone with an engineering degree could argue why one cam angle is superior to another in a lab environment.
 But there are just too many other factors to isolate whether the Metolius cam angle makes it hold better.
 In our subjective tests, we find that differences in cam angle probably only make a big difference in a lab or a perfect parallel crack.

 In the real world of climbing, more critical than cam angle is how well the cam is placed.
 Does the axle design let it get into tricky spots?
 Does the head width allow it to fit in the pod completely?
 Is the stem flexible enough to transfer the force down rather than levering it out?
 There are so many different factors affecting how a cam holds in the rock during a fall, including the placement, but also the quality and hardness of the rock itself.
 Cam angle is just one of them, and we don't think it alone is a reason to buy one cam over another.
-We also don't know of a way to evaluate who has the best cam angle.

 The cam lobes of each cam are made out of some alloy of aluminum.
 Each alloy is listed as a number, such as 6081, which defines its particular characteristics.
 There is no perfect alloy, as each have their own advantages and disadvantages, and we don't think it should be a very big consideration in your cam search.
 In general, cams use either a softer or harder alloy of aluminum, and the manufacturers have carefully chosen which alloy to use in order to optimize the performance of their cams.
 In general, the larger cams tend to use harder alloys, which are more durable, but perhaps don't "bite" as well into little granules in the rock as well as softer alloys.
-This is why larger cams often have teeth to provide extra bit.
+This is why larger cams often have teeth to provide extra bite.
 Smaller cams tend to have lobes that are smooth and are made of softer alloys, which actually deform slightly when they come in contact with crystals or granules of rock, allowing the rock to bite into them, and providing enhanced grip.
 Fall on a small cam and you will see this deformation.
 We have found that these cams can sustain a lot of use, and are even usable after little deformations, so don't become alarmed.

 Length of Slings

 All cams come with a built-in sling, but some brands offer an extendable sling option, allowing you to protect wandering pitches and reduce cam walking without having to carry as many quickdraws.
 This saves the leader time and means you can climb with fewer extra runners.
 The downside to extendable slings is they can be a little difficult to "de-extend" by the follower on the go, with one hand.
 With practice, it's not too hard, but if you're pumped and intent on following a pitch free, you'll have a bunch of cams swinging around low on your harness as you thrash your way up the pitch.
-Black Diamond has also done tests that show that have an extended runner may increase the chance that the thumb loop will become deformed and damaged in a high impact fall, so there is a compelling reason to forgo extendable slings as well.
+Black Diamond has also done tests that show that having an extended runner may increase the chance that the thumb loop will become deformed and damaged in a high impact fall, so there is a compelling reason to forgo extendable slings as well.
 The DMM Dragon Cam has the longest extendable sling, and also a cool thumb piece that allows for the Dyneema sling to extend without any loss of strength.